Frequently Asked Questions

 For these FAQs in different languages click on the links below:

-What is the Cambridge Police and Advisory Board?
+What is the Cambridge Police & Advisory Board?

-Why was the Police Review and Advisory Board created?
+Why was the Police Review & Advisory Board created?

-Who are the members of the Police Review and Advisory Board?
+Who are the members of the Police Review & Advisory Board?

-The Police Review and Advisory Board consists of five civilian residents of Cambridge:
+The Police Review & Advisory Board consists of five civilian residents of Cambridge who are representative the racial composition, social composition, and economic composition of the city:

 How does someone submit a complaint?